 Housing Assignment & Check-In

-Your roommate and apartment assignments will be available on the Student Information System (SIS) under the Housing Assignment link.
+Your roommate and apartment assignments is available on the Student Information System (SIS) under the Housing Status link.
 You will need your Penn College username and password to access SIS.

 We suggest that you get in touch with your roommates prior to arriving on campus to discuss who is bringing what (e.g., television, radio, cleaning supplies).
 Check SIS frequently for roommate changes that may become necessary if students pursue other career options or decide to not attend Penn College.

-On-campus housing and Welcome Weekend check-in will be Saturday, August 17, at assigned times between 8 a.m. and 4 p.m. at the Bush Campus Center.
+In response to the COVID-19 Pandemic and the need to reduce large crowds, check-in for new students will occur over a two-day period.
+Students residing in Dauphin Hall and York Hall will be checking in on Friday, August 14 and students who will be residing in Clinton Hall, Juniata Hall, Lancaster Hall, The Village and Campus View will be checking in on Saturday, August 15.
+On-campus housing and Welcome Weekend check-in will be at assigned dates and times between 8 a.m. and 4 p.m. at the Bush Campus Center.
 A card swipe check-in process will be utilized at the Campus Center during on-campus housing check-in.
 If you have been issued your Penn College ID, bring it to the Campus Center for check-in to expedite the check-in process.

 New student check-in times (scheduled by last name):